 Playing music in your business without the right license means you not only must pay licensing fees to the performing rights organization, which could be $200 or more every year, but you will also pay additional financial penalties based on United States copyright laws.

-For example, Chapter Five of the U.S. Copyright Law specifies statutory damages and fees starting at $750, which is the smallest possible amount you will pay on top of licensing fees.
-The highest these fees can go is up to $30,000.
+For example, Chapter Five of the U.S. Copyright Law specifies statutory damages and fees starting at $750 per violation, which is the smallest possible amount you will pay on top of licensing fees.
+The highest these fees can go is up to $30,000 per violation.

 These amounts represent penalties just for playing music without a license.
 If the court decides that you intentionally or willfully broke the law, you can incur further financial penalties of up to $150,000.